 Our learning approach, our learning environments and our curriculum are organised with the children at the centre, so their experience at Belleville is of a rich, rewarding education where they achieve and succeed every day.

 Belleville is a highly organised school, offering a carefully structured, broad and balanced curriculum.
 We keep an appropriate focus on the core subjects of English and Maths, whilst also ensuring that all children benefit from a rich and diverse range of topics.
 In this way we extend children's learning far beyond the requirements of the National Curriculum.
 Teachers work hard to ensure that the work is interesting, inspiring and challenging to all.
 Highly trained support staff provide additional classroom assistance throughout the school.

-We believe that these aims are fulfilled within our curriculum in both the implicit and explicit elements so our children develop their full potential in all aspects of their learning and personal development.
+We believe that our school aims and values are fulfilled within our curriculum in both the implicit and explicit elements, so our children develop their full potential in all aspects of their learning and personal development.

 The Belleville Excellent Learners approach ensures clarity in how learning is talked about across subjects and ages.
 These attitudes are valued as a key part of learning success and are taught and promoted from Nursery to Year 6.

 - “I haven’t come here to work I have come here to learn”

 - “I like it when I can talk through my ideas first.”

 - “I did not give up today…that made me proud of myself”